TejasNatu/TejasNatu/README.md

 - 👀 I’m interested in scopes of machine learning, cryptocurrency, cybersecurity to name a few using python

-- 🌱 I’m currently learning data strucutres and algorithm and trying to make simplistic yet good projects.
+- 🌱 I’m currently learning data structures and algorithm and trying to make simplistic yet good projects.

 - 💞️ I’m looking to collaborate on any projects related to ML, crypto etc once I hone my knowledge in these domains